Amanur-Rahman/whatappdata/README.md

 From the panda dataframe text analytics functionalities can be performed.

-File: Topic Modelling
+#File: Topic Modelling

-The code uses LDA to find the top topics dicussed in the MBA chat
+The code uses LDA to find the top topics dicussed in the whatsapp chat.

 This code can be used on any whatsapp messages to find insights.
 Most Commonly: